 High blood pressure

-Problems with mood swings, memory and behavior and other psychological effects, such as confusion or delirium
+Problems with mood swings, memory, behavior, and other psychological effects, such as confusion or delirium

-Weight gain, with fat deposits in your abdomen, face and the back of your neck
+Weight gain, with fat deposits in your abdomen, your face and the back of your neck

 When taking oral corticosteroids longer term, you may experience: